nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

         - ``Primary Mode`` The current mode (RX or TX) of communication of the nRF24L01 device.
         - ``Power Mode`` The power state can be Off, Standby-I, Standby-II, or On.

-    :param bool dump_pipes: `True` appends the output and prints:
+    :param dump_pipes: `True` appends the output and prints:

         - the current address used for TX transmissions.
 This value is the entire content of the nRF24L01's register about the TX address (despite what `address_length` is set